Feven98/project-3-fronted/README.md

 ## Getting Started

-- Fork and clone thi respiratory (both frontend and backend)
+- Fork and clone this respiratory (both frontend and backend)
 - Then install dependencies (npm i or npm install)
 - Then you can open vs code (code .) and run your local server (npm start)